Kansas City Car Accident Lawyer

 As a general rule of thumb, the driver of the car that crashed into the back of the other is considered to be at fault for a rear-end accident.
 This assumes that a driver unable to stop in the time was not driving as safely as they are expected to.
 However, depending on the details of the accident, liability may be proven in different ways.
 Speaking with DiPasquale Moore is the best way to determine fault.

 While we will fight to show that you are not to blame to what happened, there may be some instances where it can be shown that you contributed to the car accident in some way.
 This does not mean that you are to be considered liable or that you do not deserve a monetary award for your injuries.

 Fault, or liability, works by showing who was more at fault and deciding compensation from there.
 For example, if the accident was only 10% your fault, the other driver will be responsible for paying 90% of the total cost of medical bills, lost wages, pain and suffering, emotional damages, and more.

-Give us a call today at (888) 743-1030 if you were injured in a car wreck and need help pursuing a car accident lawsuit.
+Contact us online or give us a call today at if you were injured in a car wreck and need help pursuing a car accident lawsuit.
 Our Kansas City car accident attorneys at DiPasquale Moore would be happy to review your claim for free.
 We have offices in Kansas City, Columbia, Topeka, St. Louis.